Welcome to Travel Services (West Tower, 14th Floor)

 This site provides information regarding College related travel.
 Please direct any travel related questions to Travel Services at (607) 274-1480.

-** A reader-friendly PDF version of the Travel Policy can be found on this page.
-The official version of the Travel Policy can be found in Section 2.23 of the Ithaca College Policy Manual.**
+A reader-friendly PDF version of the Travel Policy can be found by clicking the Travel Policy link on the left side of this page.
+The official version of the Travel Policy can be found in Section 2.23 of the Ithaca College Policy Manual.

 Overview of the travel process for Faculty and Staff:

-- Familiarize yourself with the College Travel Policy and Travel User Guide.
+- Familiarize yourself with the College Travel Policy.

-- Submit online Travel Authorization Form designed for IC Workflow.
+- Submit online Spend Authorization using IC Finance Cloud.

-- Once submitted, approvers will receive automatic emails when there is a TAF awaiting their review.
+- Once submitted, approvers will receive automatic emails when there is a Spend Authorization awaiting their review.

 - Determine payment options for your travel expenses such as conference registration, airfare, lodging, etc. Refer to the Payment Methods section of the Travel Policy for further details.
 Payment methods may require approval and processing time.
 Please plan accordingly.